timabilov/refcache/README.md

 3. Only those **specific caches/function calls are invalidated**

-Effectively, you end up using traditional caches that can be granularly invalidated within your ecosystem.
-This means you don't need to remember all the different ways an entity might be cached and change your 'read' codebase - just invalidate by entity ID, and all relevant caches are automatically cleared.
+Effectively, you end up using traditional cache decorator that can be granularly invalidated within your ecosystem giving you near real-time data consistency.
+This means you don't need to remember all the different ways an entity might be cached and glue that into your read codebase - just invalidate by entity ID, and all relevant caches are automatically cleared.

 >❗ To ensure cache consistency across the system, please bear in mind these rules:
 >* Maintain idempotency across all functions using the same cache key (cache key being - function or entity signature)